AJ8GH/github-language-api/README.md

 npm start
 ```

-Then head to localhost in your browser, on port 3000, or [click here](http://localhost:3000/)
+Then head to localhost in your browser at port 3000, or [click here](http://localhost:3000/)

 ## Running tests